 Kurtz-Ahlers and Associates was founded in 2002 and re-branded in 2018 as Hidden Doorways.
 One of the company’s early, and lasting, points of distinction has been its competency in connecting niche, luxury properties in emerging countries with adventurous, affluent travelers.

 Today, Kurtz-Ahlers is a familiar figure at the world’s most influential industry events, including ILTM in Cannes, LE Miami and PURE in Morocco.
-On dates in between, she can be found visiting the world’s most remote destinations — or at home in Laguna Beach, California.
+On dates in between, she can be found visiting the world’s most remote destinations — or at home in Dana Point, California.